devnulled/runjob/rfd/0001-runjob-design.md

 #### Server API

 The API will be implemented in gRPC, communicate over mTLS 1.3, and require client and CA certificates.
-Each user of the service is required to have their own client certificate.
+Each user of the service is required to have their own signed client certificate.

 To avoid documentation drift, please reference this proto file for the most up-to-date and detailed API information: